Skip to content ↓

 • is broad, balanced, inspiring and inclusive and gives students access to a range of pathways both vocational and academic,

-• promotes student wellbeing post-Covid,
+• promotes student wellbeing,

 • builds confidence, resilience and independent working skills,